PedroCastaneda2000/QR-Code-solution-using-CSS-Flexbox/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

 ### What I learned

 In this challenge, I began to understand the necessity of planning out the design.
-From the sample images, I knew that a white container would always be at the center of the page.
-I decided to center the div that represented the white container using positioning.
-From there, I used flexbox to center the text and the QR image within the white container.
-Then I used grid and grid-template-rows to seperate the text and the QR image to their respected positions (QR image top and text bottom).
+First, I needed to set a background.
+Second, I needed to set a white container at the center of the page.
+Third, I needed to correctly position the images and text.
+From the challenge, I learned how to properly use flex box to position a white container at the center of the page.
+To begin, the html and body were indicated to have a height of 100%.
+Then the background (div classed main) would be indicated to have a width and height of 100% and flexbox would be established.
+This would center the white container (div classed container) toward the center of the page.

 ```css
 .proud-of-this-css {